Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/writing-style-guide.md

 ## Global communication

-Thoth Tech is an open-source company with a potentially global reach.
+Company is an open-source company with a potentially global reach.
 We value education and creating learning opportunities.

 We have a responsibility to write and communicate in a way that is accessible via a translator, this